 Suzanne Rivera is a regular contributor.
 She is the Associate Vice President for Research at Case Western Reserve University, and Assistant Professor in the Department of Bioethics.

-Christopher Robertson is a regular contributor.
-He is an associate professor at the James E. Rogers College of Law, University of Arizona and a research associate with the Edmond J. Safra Center for Ethics at Harvard Law School.
+Christopher Robertson is a regular contributor. is a professor at the James E. Rogers College of Law, University of Arizona, and affiliated faculty with the Petrie Flom Center for Health Care Policy, Bioethics and Biotechnology at Harvard.
+Robertson also leads the Regulatory Science program, a partnership with the Arizona Health Sciences Center and the Critical Path Institute.

 John A. Robertson is an occasional contributor.
 He holds the Vinson and Elkins Chair at The University of Texas School of Law at Austin, and has written and lectured widely on law and bioethical issues.
 He is currently Chair of the Ethics Committee of the American Society for Reproductive Medicine.